Do you prefer structure or going-with-the-flow when starting an infographic design project?

 Whether you favor one over the other, an infographic outline serves as a checklist to ensure that you’ve covered every tidbit of the message or idea that you want to communicate.

-How to outline an infographic to design faster
+How to outline an infographic

 Here’s an infographic describing the steps in outlining an infographic.
 So meta right?